The Rain (Supa Dupa Fly): Music video

-The breakout music video for the song was the first of Missy's career directed by Hype Williams.
+The breakout music video for the song was the first of Missy's career directed by American director Hype Williams.
 The video was designed by Ron Norsworthy.
 The most notable aspect of the video is the patent leather blow up suit, which resembles an inflated trash bag that Missy wears during a fisheye lens shot.
 Timbaland, Tamara Johnson-George of SWV, Yo-Yo, Lil' Kim, Total, 702, Da Brat, Lil' Cease, and Sean Combs all make cameos.
 The video was nominated for Best Rap Video at the 1997 MTV Video Music Awards but lost to The Notorious B.I.G.'s "Hypnotize".
-In 2023, Rolling Stone placed the video at #1 on their list of 150 Best Rap Music Videos of All Time.
+In 2023, Rolling Stone placed the video at number one on their list of 150 Best Rap Music Videos of All Time.

 Legacy

 The song was used in a 2016 Coca-Cola commercial featuring professional golfer Jordan Spieth.
 At the 2019 MTV Video Music Awards, Elliot performed a medley of her songs, including "The Rain (Supa Dupa Fly)".

 In 2024 the song was beamed to the planet Venus by NASA's Deep Space Network “I still can’t believe I’m going out of this world with NASA through the Deep Space Network when ‘The Rain (Supa Dupa Fly)’ becomes the first ever hip-hop song to transmit to space!” said Elliott.
 “I chose Venus because it symbolizes strength, beauty, and empowerment and I am so humbled to have the opportunity to share my art and my message with the universe!”.